 Uranium has other commercial uses in the fields of medical diagnosis and other industries, but these markets are very small in terms of volume.
-Uranium is also used as a feedstock for over 200 private nuclear reactors, which are operated for research purposes and for the production of isotopes for medical and industrial end uses.
+For example, uranium is used as a feedstock in smaller nuclear reactors, globally, which are operated for research purposes and for the production of isotopes for medical and industrial end uses.

 Uranium Production Process

 The initial step in the process of preparing uranium for use in a nuclear reactor is the mining and upgrading of the ore in a uranium processing facility to produce uranium concentrates containing 80-90% U3O8.
 Uranium concentrates are priced and sold based on the U3O8 content.

 The second step in the nuclear fuel cycle process takes place at licensed uranium conversion facilities where U3O8 is converted to UF6 (or to natural UO2 for Candu type reactors).
 Above 56 degrees Celsius, UF6 is a gas and is in a suitable form to be enriched to produce fuel for the majority of reactors.
 Following this UF6 conversion, the uranium is enriched and then fabricated into fuel bundles, at which point it is ready to be loaded into a nuclear reactor.